minisystem/880/README.md

-SYSTEM 79 Eurorack 808 Rhythm Composer
+SYSTEM 80 Eurorack 808 Rhythm Composer
 ======================================

-This is a clone of the Roland TR-808 Rhythm Composer, formatted for Eurorack.
+This is a clone of the TR-808 drum machine, formatted for Eurorack.
 It is currently under heavy development.

 Hardware design by Minisystem: jeff@minisystem.ca